 Low-Franconian has several dialects spoken on three continents.
 The principal variants are Afrikaans (spoken in Namibia and in South Africa), Brabantic, Flemish (East- and West-Flemish), Hollandic, Limburgian, South Guelderish (also called Clevian) and Zeelandic.
 Together Flemish, Hollandic and Suriname-Dutch form the official language Dutch.
 Dutch has an official status in Aruba, Curaçao, Belgium, the Netherlands, Sint Maarten, South Africa and in Suriname.
 Note that Limburgian is also considered a variant of High-German which depends on what the distinctive feature is in the definition.

 The specific Low-Franconian dialects you will be confronted with when hiking these stages are: Brabantic (or Brabants), West-Flemish (or Westvlaams), Hollandic (or Hollands) and Zeelandic (or Zeeuws).
-The border between the dialects West-Flemish and Zealandic is the river Eastern-Scheldt in province Zeeland in the Netherlands.
+The border between the dialects West-Flemish and Zealandic is the River East-Scheldt in province Zeeland in the Netherlands.

 One linguistic anomaly you will come across during stage 3 of the trail, is the region Westfriesland within province Noord Holland in the Netherlands, where a ‘creole’ speech is spoken which is a mixture of Hollandic-Low-Franconian and Old-Frisian.
 This is Westfries, and not be confused with Mid-Frisian, also called Westerlauwers Frisian, spoken in province Friesland in the Netherlands.
 Memorise this as a warning.
 It saves lives!